Guimica-gml/minesweeper-rs/README.md

 ### Window:
 - right click: reveals the clicked cell
 - left click: put a flag on top of the clicked cell
+- R: resets the board
 ### Terminal:
 - enter: reveals cell with the cursor
 - spacebar: put a flag on top of the cell with the cursor
 - arrow keys: move the cursor
+- R: resets the board

 ## Quick start
 Make sure to setup sdl2 correctly if you don't have it already and to put sdl2 dlls in the root folder otherwise it won't work.